SENZO-NCEKANA/Django-News-Application/README.md

 ## Author

-This project was created as part of a Django development course.
+This project was created as part of a Capstone Project –Consolidation Task.